Dell'Arcano del Mare: Untitled, (N-E South America)

-The seventh map is one of only two in the atlas which have no title but instead dedications to the Grand Duke of Tuscany and, in this case, the Grand Duchess, Dudley's patrons.
+The seventh map is one of only two in the atlas which have no title but instead dedications to Ferdinando II de' Medici, the Grand Duke of Tuscany and, in this case, the Grand Duchess of Tuscany Vittoria della Rovere, Dudley's patrons.
 This is another double page map and probably comes from the 1646 edition.
 These two maps are probably different because they are the only ones where Dudley was able to use his own observations as they cover the North East coast of South America, the area he visited in 1594.
 This map shows the coasts of French Guiana, Guyana and a small portion of Brazil.
 Considerably more elaborate than the others, this map includes soundings and numerous illustrations, namely: two ships, a canoe, two magnificent sea monsters, a (?) cougar and two natives.
 It also has a legend stating that Monoa – more often known as El Dorado – is only 12 days' journey up-river from the coast.